-Board Members in office during the year are disclosed in the annual report that accompanies these financial statements.

-b.
-Board Members' compensation
+Board Members in office during the year are disclosed in the annual report that accompanies these financial b.
+Board Members' compensation c.
+Related party transactions

 The Board Members are paid meeting sitting fees as approved by the Governor in Council.
 Special assignment fees are paid to Board Members if they are required to perform other duties approved by the Board.